DIY Installation Instructions

 Before you start, here is a plain-English picture of what you are building and where each component runs.

 All journal entries, bank transactions, invoices, and ledger data are stored exclusively on your VPS in PostgreSQL and the Merkle Chain files.
-Claude Co-Work only receives typed responses from the MCP tools — not raw database content.
+Claude Co-Work only receives structured responses from the MCP tools — not raw database content.

 Provision a Server on Liquid Web